![]() |

 HOME | A BIT ABOUT BUGS | GALLERY | SYSTEMATIC LISTS | RECORDING BUGS | CONTACT US | LINKS |

 Gonocerus acuteangulatus Box Bug Family: Coreidae A relatively large reddish-brown squashbug, distinguished from the commoner Coreus marginatus by the narrower abdomen and more pointed lateral extremities of the pronotum.
 Nymphs have a green abdomen.
-Historically very rare (RBD1) and known only from Box Hill in Surrey, where it feeds on Box trees, this bug is expanding its range and now occurs widely in the south-east of England and beyond.
-It is exploiting different foodplants, and has been found on hawthorn, buckthorn, yew and plum trees.
+Historically very rare and known only from Box Hill in Surrey, where it was found on Box trees, this bug has expanded its range dramatically during the last decade and now occurs as far north as Yorkshire and as far west as Devon.
+This range expansion has been aided by a shift onto numerous other foodplants, and it is now most frequently found on hawthorn and buckthorn.
 Adult: All year Length 11-14 mm ![]() |

 ![]() |